unparalleled-js/docs-1/features/handling-csv-files.md

 ---

 # Handing CSV
 A Comma-separated values (CSV) file is a text file that stores tabular data.
-It stores the data in a human-readable plain text.
+It stores the data in plain text and is human-readable.

-In order to convert CSV content into useable datapills, parse it with [Workato's built-in CSV parser](parsing-csv-files-via-csv-by-workato) or use a [connector-specific CSV parser](#parsing-csv-files-via-external-parser).
+To convert CSV content into useable datapills, parse it with [Workato's built-in CSV parser](csv-by-workato) or use a [connector-specific CSV parser](#parsing-csv-files-via-external-parser).

 We will be using the following sample CSV content:
 ```